Overview and Responsibilities

 - Intermediate to advanced knowledge of and skills with technology including software programs for communication, data collection, and decision making including, but not limited to, Microsoft Office Outlook, Word, and Excel.

-- Associate degree in Accounting, Business, Finance, or related degree required; Bachelor’s degree strongly preferred.
+- Associate's degree in Accounting, Business, Finance, or related area; bachelor’s degree preferred.

 - Minimum of three years of experience in a challenging accounts receivable environment.